dotmote/dotmotelabs/README.md

 ### Feedback ###

 ---
-## Formmating Guide for Blog Articles
+## Formatting Guide for Blog Articles
-[Doucmentation](https://github.com/dotmote/dotmotelabs/blob/master/docs/BlogArticles/README-for-blog.md) on how to add new blog articles on Dotmote Labs' official website.
+[Documentation](https://github.com/dotmote/dotmotelabs/blob/master/docs/BlogArticles/README-for-blog.md) on how to add new blog articles on Dotmote Labs' official website.